-If by some odd set of circumstances we were to meet at a party where neither of us knew the host and were both the party partners of someone else and we were trapped in the kitchen and in a kind effort you sought to break the awkward silence by saying, “so, who are you?”, I would want to tell you that deep down I am an aspiring novice ultra marathoner who at that very moment wishes I was out on a run.
+If by some odd set of circumstances we were to meet at a party where neither of us knew the host and were both the party-partners of someone else and we were trapped in the kitchen and in a kind effort you sought to break the awkward silence by saying, “so, who are you?”, I would want to tell you that deep down I am a novice ultra marathoner and try not to talk constantly about having run a 100 mile race recently.
+And at this very moment I wish I was out on a run.

 But instead, in order to fit the protocol of casual, professional interactions I would tell you that I am a pastor, an author, a convener who seeks to be a goodness conspirator & possibility evangelist finding creative, entrepreneurial and generative ways to enlist people to join in the hopes, dreams, and desires of God for the world.

-If you seemed at all interested in all that professional stuff I might include that I do that work by being the pastor of Solomon’s Porch in Minneapolis, speaking and writing on spirituality and leadership and giving leadership to Convergence - a collective seeking to bring about a just and generous Christianity.
-And I run a radio show/podcast hybrid called Doug Pagitt Radio.
+If you seemed at all interested in all that professional stuff I might include that I do that work by being the pastor of Solomon’s Porch in Minneapolis, speaking and writing on spirituality and leadership and giving leadership to the OPEN Network - a collective seeking to bring about a just and generous Christianity.

-If for some reason we were still talking and you wanted to know a bit about me personally I would tell you that I am married to Shelley, we live in Edina, Minnesota and we are parents of 4 young-adult children, none of whom live at home right now and that is really fantastic with us.
+If for some reason we were still talking and you wanted to know a bit about me personally I would tell you that I am married to Shelley, we live in Edina, Minnesota and we are parents of 4 young-adult children, and one little grand child, none of whom live at home right now and that is really fantastic with us.

-After I learned a bit about you, and we decided we wanted to stay in touch I would tell you that I am on Facebook at Facebook.com/DougPagittsPage, my Twitter handle is @Pagitt, and I get old school email at Doug@DougPagitt.com and if you wanted to add me to your Christmas card list, which I would think was odd and try to get you not to do, I would tell you that I receive mail at PO Box 24316, Minneapolis, Mn 55424.
+After I learned a bit about you, and we decided we wanted to stay in touch I would tell you that I am on Facebook at Facebook.com/pagitt.doug, my Twitter handle is @Pagitt, I Instagram @ DougPagitt, and I get old school email at Doug@DougPagitt.com and if, for some nutty reason you wanted to send me fun Bitmojis I would tell you my phone is 612.730.7337.
+Finally, if you wanted to add me to your Christmas card list, which I would think was odd and I’d try to get you not to do, I would tell you that I receive mail at my home at 6301 Peacedale Ave, Minneapolis, Mn 55424.

-Then when our odd little uncomfortable moment was over and our party partners returned to the kitchen we would have that feeling that we had bonded in way that only people who live through a harrowing experience can we would give that “it was good to meet you look” to each other and seal our time with a sincere handshake or “new-friend hug”.
+Then when our odd uncomfortable moment was over and our party-partners returned to the kitchen we would have that feeling that we had bonded in way that only people who live through a harrowing experience can, we would give that “it was good to meet you look” to each other and seal our time with a sincere handshake or a slightly awkward “new-friend hug”.